UNC-ChemNMR/CHEM-467-python-for-chemists/setup/2)-setup-jupyter-via-longleaf.md

-## Open Jupyter via Longleaf On Demand
+## Setup Jupyter via Longleaf On Demand

+**Super Important:** Make sure you complete the [First-time setup](#first-time-setup-super-important) section at the end of this document or you will not be able able to start the coursework for CHEM 467.

 Once your account is approved you will be able to access Longleaf.
 There are many ways to access Longleaf but for this course we will be using Longleaf On-Demand.